-- Heat the oven to 350 degrees.
+- Heat the oven to 350° F (176 ° C).
 Lightly spray an 8 or 9-inch square baking dish with non-stick spray.
-Cut a strip of parchment paper so that it will fit inside the pan on two sides and come up and over the sides of the pan on the other two sides.
-Spray the parchment paper lightly wtih non-stick spray.
+Cut a strip of parchment paper to fit inside the pan on two sides and come up and over the sides of the pan on the other two sides.
+Spray the parchment paper lightly with non-stick spray.
 Cut a second piece of parchment paper the same size as the first and fit it perpendicular to the first so that you have parchment paper coming up and over the sides of the pan on all four sides. (*See image above.)

 - Beat the softened butter and sugar with an electric mixer until lightened in color and fluffy in texture, about 3 minutes.
 Beat in the vanilla.

 - Add the flour and salt and beat on low just until the flour is incorporated.

 - Press the shortbread into the baking dish, pressing it into the corners and across the base of the pan in an even layer Bake for 35 minutes.
 Remove the pan from the oven and let cool slightly while you prepare the crumb topping.

 - Line a baking sheet with parchment paper or aluminum foil.

 - Add all the crumb topping ingredients to a bowl and mix until all the dry ingredients are moistened with the butter.
 I like to do this with my fingers, gently rubbing the butter into the dry ingredients until fully incorporated.